social-protocols/quality-news/README.md

 When we run this model we find that the true upvote rate estimates [**shrink**](https://www.statisticshowto.com/shrinkage-estimator/): they fall somewhere between the observed upvote rate (`totalUpvotes/totalExpectedUpvotes`) and 1.0.
 The more data we have for each story, the closer the estimate is to the observed upvote rate.

-In fact, the posterior is always just a weighted average of the observed upvote rate and the prior of 1.0.
+In fact, the estimate is always just a weighted average of the observed upvote rate and the prior of 1.0.
 The weights are, respectively, the number of expected upvotes, and a constant representing the strength of the prior.
 If we know this constant, we can then estimate upvoteRate using the following formula -- a technique known as [Bayesian averaging](https://en.wikipedia.org/wiki/Bayesian_average).

     U = totalUpvotes
     A = totalExpectedUpvotes